ITINERARIES & TICKETS

 View the Athens Santorini Ferry Routes.

-Ferries from Mykonos to Santorini operate during the peak season.
-The first ferry from Mykonos to Santorini departs at 9.50 in the morning and the last at 14.50.
-The ferry ticket from Mykonos to Santorini costs '40' 'EUR' (40 Euros)- '70' 'EUR' (70 Euros) for a standard seat and the ferry trip lasts for 2-3 hours.
+Ferries from Mykonos operate during the peak season.
+The first ferry from Mykonos departs at 9.50 in the morning and the last at 14.50.
+The ticket costs '40' 'EUR' (40 Euros)- '70' 'EUR' (70 Euros) for a standard seat and the trip lasts for 2-3 hours.

 View the Mykonos Santorini Ferry Routes.

-There are catamaran ferries from Crete (Heraklion) to Santorini almost every day in the peak season.
-The ferry trip from Heraklion to Santorini lasts for approximately 2 hours and costs '25' 'EUR' (25 Euros)- '70' 'EUR' (70 Euros).
+There are catamaran boats from Crete (Heraklion) almost every day in the peak season.
+The trip from Heraklion lasts for approximately 2 hours and costs '25' 'EUR' (25 Euros)- '70' 'EUR' (70 Euros).

 View the Heraklion Santorini Ferry Routes.